zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    multiple times for a single RPC message.

-   :c: The connection.
+   :param c: The connection.

-   :fid: File ID of the PIPE that carried the :abbr:`DCE-RPC (Distributed Computing Environment/Remote Procedure Calls)`
+   :param fid: File ID of the PIPE that carried the :abbr:`DCE-RPC (Distributed Computing Environment/Remote Procedure Calls)`
         message.
 Zero will be used if the :abbr:`DCE-RPC (Distributed Computing Environment/Remote Procedure Calls)` was not transported over a pipe.

-   :ctx_id: The context identifier of the data representation.
+   :param ctx_id: The context identifier of the data representation.

-   :uuid: The string interpreted uuid of the endpoint being requested.
+   :param uuid: The string interpreted uuid of the endpoint being requested.

-   :ver_major: The major version of the endpoint being requested.
+   :param ver_major: The major version of the endpoint being requested.

-   :ver_minor: The minor version of the endpoint being requested.
+   :param ver_minor: The minor version of the endpoint being requested.

    .. zeek:see:: dce_rpc_message dce_rpc_bind_ack dce_rpc_request dce_rpc_response